ZurichNLP/HF4ATS/README.md

 pip install -r requirements.txt
 ```

+Clone this repository for the necessary data and directory structure.

 ### Preparing DEPlain-APA data for Supervised Fine-Tuning

-Train, development, and test HF4ATS-SFT data is available already in `data/`.
+Train, development, and test HF4ATS-SFT data is available in `data/`.
 That said, it can be reproduced from the raw DEplain-APA data.

 To do so, first download the [DEPlain-APA](https://zenodo.org/records/8304430) data.
 Place `all.csv` inside `data/deplain_sentences/`.